 - January 27: The CDC issued a level 3 travel health notice urging Americans to avoid all nonessential travel to China due to the CoronaVirus —Another message to America that COVID is serious.

-- January 28: Per Woodward at a secret intelligence briefing, national security adviser Robert O’Brien gave Trump warning about the virus, telling the President it would be the “biggest national security threat”
+- January 28: Per Woodward at a secret intelligence briefing, national security adviser Robert O’Brien gave Trump a warning about the virus, telling the President it would be the “biggest national security threat”

 - January 29: The White House announced the formation of the Coronavirus Task Force.